yerkezhan22/contour-integration/README.md

 The project follows the professor's residue-theorem numerical verification
 assignment: [contour-integration project repository](https://github.com/yerkezhan22/contour-integration).
 AI assistance was used to help organize the notebook, implement the numerical experiments, and check the reported results.
-The mathematical setup and interpretation should be reviewed by the author.
+This is a work in progress.
+I am reviewing the mathematical reasoning and interpretation alongside the computational checks.

 ## Next Stage